randyrossi/vicii-kawari/FORKING.md

 ## Do I have to maintain backwards compatibility with the VICII?

 No. It's your fork.
 You can do whatever you want.
 You can design a new graphics chip that is completely incompatible with the 6567/6569 chips if you want.
 We just ask that the extra mem interface and the registers 00-5f remain consistent between forks.
 It is just a nice-to-have ask that makes identifying variants convenient but is not in any way mandatory.
+If you don't intend to release your fork as a Kawari variant, you can do whatever you want.

+## Can my feature be upstreamed into the official variant?

+If your feature is a good fit for being upstreamed, it will be considered.
+It would have to be a feature that should be common to all variants.
+Bug fixes should almost always be upstreamed so if you find any, please submit a pull request with a good description of the issue and the fix.

 ## What are some things I can do in my fork?

 Here are some possibilities:

-1. A math co-processor
+1. Add a math co-processor

    Repurpose some of the unused registers between 0x30 and 0x3c for a math co-processor.
+Use the math co-processor to write some accelerated drawing routines.

-2. A display address translator
+2. Add a display address translator (DAT)

    Provide a convenient x,y coordinate to memory location & bit function for different graphics modes so the CPU doesn't have to make those computations.
    This can make for much faster drawing routines.

-3. Extra sprites
+3. Add extra sprites

-   Add a sprite 'bank' register to multiplex in more than 8 sprites.
+   Add a sprite bank register to multiplex in more than 8 sprites.

 4. Larger sprites/Wider character cells

    It might be possible to fetch more than one byte inside a half cycle if using 150ns or 120ns RAM.
-Some RAM chips have page modes where you can keep the same row address while strobing in successive column addresses.
+Some RAM chips have page modes where you can keep the same row address while strobing in successive column addresses too.

 5. A new video mode/more colors

    Turn one or more of the 'illegal' video modes into a working mode.
+There are some unused bits in certain modes which could be repurposed.

 6. An 80 column mode